Considering Caterpillar Diagnostic Boots? Updated Review 2019

 “The boots are great in any weather.
 The best boots I have ever owned.
 Going to buy another pair.”

-“I have owned 2 pairs of Craftsman steel toed boots and one pair of Timberland steel toed boots (each pair cost about the same as these boots) and each pair lasted several years without any issues until I simple wore out the soles of the boots.
+“I have owned 2 pairs of Craftsman steel-toed boots, and one pair of Timberland steel toed boots (each pair cost about the same as these boots) and each pair lasted several years with no issues until I simply wore out the soles of the boots.
 For the price of these boots I expected the same quality.”

 Durability is always a pain for our editors here at ShoeAsk!
-But somehow we love to get it right for you.
+But somehow we love to get it correct for you.

-Some of the buyers say they did last for four years.
-It definitely should not become an example or referral point for you.
-There are a number of other reports saying that these did not last as little as three to four months.
+Some of the buyers say they lasted for four years.
+It definitely should not become an example or reference point for you.
+Several other reports say these did not last as little as three to four months.